|Start of Studies||Winter Semester|

 Furthermore, graduates of the program are able to tackle issues independently, interpret and critique research results competently and apply them to business contexts as well as their own research.

 Students make arrangements for this study abroad already during their first semester, supported by various information sessions in November with several subsequent application deadlines ranging from November to January.
-Students will know their double degree placements for the next Winter Semester by the end of December, while individualized studies abroad are usually first known in April.
+Students will know their double degree placements for the next Winter Semester by the end of December, while individualized placements for studies abroad are usually first known in April.

 TU Berlin students join with double degree partner students on the Berlin Campus to form a highly international IMES cohort and start a shared study track.
 A study abroad plan is determined during the first semester with internal applications to nominate and place students at double degree partner universities.
-After completing the required IMES courses at TU Berlin in the first year (60 ECTS), TU Berlin students then join their double degree classmates at the partner universities to complete the final 60 ECTS, including a single joint Master Thesis written in the final semester.
+After completing the required IMES courses at TU Berlin in the first year (60 ECTS), TU Berlin students then join their double degree classmates at the partner universities to complete the final 60 ECTS, including a single jointly recognized Master Thesis in the final semester.

 Deciding to study abroad at a partner University within an arranged double degree track has several benefits.
 Besides enjoying a first-class education from reputable European institutions and a shared study experience with cohort classmates, the existing relationships at the partner universities facilitate quick integration into the university structures and social groups, enabling students to focus on their studies, cultural immersion, and career ambitions.
 Lastly, by attaining a double degree, students are official Alumni of the partner institution, and often maintain ties with local classmates and faculty after graduation.